LazarBeam

-Lannan Neville Eacott (born 14 December 1994), better known as LazarBeam, is an Australian YouTuber, professional gamer and Internet personality, known primarily for his video game commentary videos, "comedic riffs" and memes.
+Lannan Neville Eacott (born 14 December 1994), better known as LazarBeam, is an Australian YouTuber, gamer and Internet personality, known primarily for his video game commentary videos, "comedic riffs" and memes.

 Eacott began making slow motion demolition videos in 2014 while working in his family's construction business.
-After having his equipment stolen, he registered his current YouTube channel in 2015, Eacott primarily posted Let's Play and challenge videos of various video games.
+After having his equipment stolen, he registered his current YouTube channel in 2015.
+Eacott primarily posted let's play and challenge videos of various video games.
 As his channel grew, his style of video content diversified to include more vlog and comedy style videos.
 His channel experienced substantial growth in popularity when he began posting videos of Fortnite Battle Royale in 2018 and of Minecraft in 2019.
 In December 2019, Eacott was acknowledged as YouTube's eighth-most-viewed content creator of the year, with 2 billion views in 2019.